Financial Management System for SMEs: Real-World Deployment of Accounts Receivable and Cash Flow Prediction: Related Work

 \section{Related Work}

-Financial prediction for businesses has been extensively studied, but most existing work focuses on large enterprises with substantial datasets.
-Research in accounts receivable prediction typically examines datasets from multinational companies with hundreds of thousands of invoices \cite{appel2019optimize, zeng2008using, hu2015predicting}, while cash flow forecasting studies utilize data from power companies, construction projects, or other large-scale operations \cite{chen2019cash, cheng2015cash, cheng2011evolutionary}.
+Financial prediction for businesses has been extensively studied, but most existing work focuses on large enterprises or settings with substantially richer data than those available in SMEs.
+Research in accounts receivable prediction typically examines large datasets and feature-rich customer histories~\cite{appel2019optimize, zeng2008using, hu2015predicting}, while cash flow forecasting studies commonly use data from power companies, construction projects, or other larger-scale operations~\cite{chen2019cash, cheng2015cash, cheng2011evolutionary}.